SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 Cheers and have fun.
 -Siem

-📬Contact, questions, ideas, custom builds, general nerd-convos welcome:
+**📬Contact, questions, ideas, custom builds, general geeky-convos welcome:**
 > Siem🌻#4926 on the PKT Cash Discord: https://discord.gg/CkNJefwW52
 > https://deNijs.xyz/
 **💝If you're feeling especially kind or helped by my efforts to increase the PKT communities yield:**